AdaCore/spark2014/docs/lrm/source/subprograms.rst

 a *valid overriding* of another such specification, G1, if the following conditions are met:

-* every Input-mode item of G2 is an Input-mode or an In_Out-mode item of G1; and
+* each Input-mode item of G2 is an Input-mode or an In_Out-mode item of G1 or a direct or indirect constituent thereof; and

-* every In_Out-mode item of G2 is an In_Out-mode item of G1; and
+* each In_Out-mode item of G2 is an In_Out-mode item of G1 or a
+  direct or indirect constituent thereof; and

-* every Output-mode item of G2 is an Output-mode or In_Out-mode item of G1; and
+* each Output-mode item of G2 is an Output-mode or In_Out-mode item of G1 or a direct or indirect constituent therof; and

+* each Output-mode item of G1 which is not a state abstraction whose refinment is visible at the point of G2 is an Output-mode item of G2; and

-* every Output-mode item of G1 is an Output-mode item of G2.
+* for each Output-mode item of G1 which is a state abstraction whose refinment is visible at the point of G2, each direct or indirect constituent thereof is an Output-mode item of G2.

-[TBD: This differs from the July LDG meeting minutes in allowing a Proof_In-mode item for G2 which is an In_Out-mode item of G1.
-Is this OK?]
+[TBD: The rules as stated correctly handle interactions with Part_Of;
+is there any need to mention/discuss this case here?]

-A Depends or Depends'Class aspect specification D2 is said to be a *valid overriding* of another such specification, D1, if the set of dependencies of D2 is a subset of the dependencies of D2.
+A Depends or Depends'Class aspect specification D2 is said to be a *valid overriding* of another such specification, D1, if the set of dependencies of D2 is a subset of the dependencies of D1 or, in the case where D1 mentions a state abstraction whose refinement is visible at the point of D2, if D2 is derivable from such a subset as described in :ref:`refined-depends-aspect`.

 .. centered:: **Legality Rules**